Velocidex/WinPmem/README.md

 ### Description

-Winpmem is a physical memory imager with the following features:
+Winpmem is a physical memory acquisition tool with the following features:

 - Open source